Covid 19 coronavirus: Why cases are growing in Russia, Brazil and India

 Deaths: 21,048

 South America is beginning to feel the full force of the coronavirus pandemic.
-Infections have surged in recent days, and in some cases, countries which previously had eased their lockdowns have put them firmly back in place.
+Infections have surged in recent days and some countries that had eased their lockdowns have put them firmly back in place.

 But in Brazil – where on Tuesday, the daily death toll exceeded 1000 for the first time – President Jair Bolsonaro remains dismissive of the devastating impact of the virus and opposed to lockdowns.

-The leader, often described as South America's Donald Trump, joined anti-lockdown supporters this week, embracing children and posing for photos – seemingly unbothered by the fact 90 per cent of intensive care beds in Rio de Janeiro are now occupied and more than 21,000 Brazilians have died.
+The leader, often described as South America's Donald Trump, joined anti-lockdown supporters this week, embracing children and posing for photos – seemingly unbothered that 90 per cent of intensive care beds in Rio de Janeiro are now occupied and more than 21,000 Brazilians have died.

 "We have to have the courage to face the virus.
 People are dying, they are!
 I'm sorry, I'm sorry, I'm sorry," he said last week, demanding state governors lift virus measures he deemed unnecessary over a "little flu".